“THE CAMERA IS OUR WEAPON”

 MIGRATION OF THE KAYAPÓ

-The ancestral lands of the Kayapó were in the savannahs of Central Brazil.
-European expansion in the 1700s and 1800s pushed the Kayapó more than 1,000 miles north into the Amazon Basin.
-They eventually settled along the Xingu River where they remain today in the officially recognized Kayapó Indigenous Lands.
+The ancestral lands of the Kayapó were in the savannahs along the southern fringes of the Amazon.
+European expansion in the 1700s and 1800s pushed the Kayapó farther west into the Xingu river basin.

 Map data: Peters, Ann.
 2000.
 In Rain Forest Exchanges, edited by William Fisher, 27; WILD Foundation; Santos, Rodrigo.
 2003.
 Mapa Etno-linguístico do Planalto Central e adjaceências in “Povos do Planalto Central e adjacências nos séculos XVII, XVIII e XIX,” 223.